yjp20/prism/docs/guides/08-multiple-documents.md

 # Serving Multiple OpenAPI Documents

 A single Prism instance serves one OpenAPI document, but serving multiple documents is possible by running multiple Prism instances on different documents, then serving their content using a reverse Proxy.

+You can use any HTTP proxy along with a process management tool to achieve this.
+The following example explains how to serve multiple OpenAPI documents using [Docker Compose](https://docs.docker.com/compose/).

 ## Preparing configuration files